De-Linearizing Agent Traces: Bayesian Inference of Latent Partial Orders for Efficient Execution: Experiment

-We report detailed runtime and memory measurements to address practical deployment concerns. \textbf{Runtime Analysis.} Table~\ref{tab:runtime} summarizes the computational cost.
+\textbf{Runtime Analysis.} Table~\ref{tab:runtime} summarizes the computational cost.
 Each MCMC run ($10^6$ iterations) completes in approximately \textbf{9 minutes} on a single core of an Apple M1 CPU.
-With 8 parallel workers, the complete experiment suite (35 configurations ) finishes in \textbf{5.3 hours wall-clock time}.
+With 8 parallel workers, the complete experiment suite (120 configurations ) finishes in \textbf{5.3 hours wall-clock time}.

 Compared to process mining baselines (Inductive/Heuristics Miner), which run in seconds, BPOP trades speed for principled uncertainty quantification and superior peak accuracy.
 This trade-off is justified for applications requiring high-fidelity structural recovery, such as compliance verification and workflow optimization.